How far can $10K take you in today’s housing market?

 “How much house can I afford with $10K down?”
-It’s great that you’re asking that question because the size of your down payment is one of the crucial factors that influence whether you’re able to buy a particular home.
+It’s a great question because the size of your down payment is one of the crucial factors that influence whether you’re able to buy a particular home.

-In most cases, $10,000 is more than enough of a down payment to buy a decent home.
-But that may not be true in the most expensive housing markets, such as Hawaii and California.
+In most cases, $10,000 is enough of a down payment to buy a home between $285,000 and $330,000.
+But in expensive housing markets, such as Hawaii and California, you will need to bring a much higher down payment.

 And a couple of types of mortgages even allow zero down.
 However, these have eligibility criteria that many can’t meet.
 Keep reading for more details.

 So, how much house can I afford with $10K down?
-Probably quite a lot.
+Let’s dive into the details.

 Understanding down payment requirements